 It was 1970, I was in my second year of teaching at Varina HS and assigned, for the second year, to be yearbook co-sponsor.
 Sponsoring extra-curricular activities was part of our teacher duties.
 I suppose you could request an area of interest but since I was on the yearbook staff in high school, it was an okay assignment.
 Or so I thought until I walked into the room and saw a beautiful but well beyond my age teacher assigned as my partner.
 This did not look good.
 The year before I had been paired with a guy teacher that had a pretty set opinion of how the book should be put together and as I jumped in mid-year I went with the flow.
 It was a pretty dreary book but the kids were fun.
 I was glad to not be with him again.
 But this teacher looked like trouble.
 She probably thought the same about me.

-It only took about three sentences before Virginia and I discovered that contrary to both our beliefs we no mismatch at all but a match made for each other.
+It only took about three sentences before Virginia and I discovered that contrary to both our beliefs we were no mismatch at all but a match made for each other.
 Neither of us would settle for anything less than perfect and that was the way it would be.
 We took the staff to workshop weekends, taught them how to take pictures, crop pictures, write copy and layout a decent book.
 The staff spent countless hours and days at the Mistr farm, where Slim & Virginia fed us and put up with us, getting everything right.
 Class time was just not enough.

 It worked.
 Our book went from uninspired to trophy winning in just one year.
 We were elated.
 But never one to rest on our laurels, the next year we let the staff go for the big kahuna.
 They really wanted a tie-dye cover.
 We checked with our publisher, the American Yearbook Company.
 Yes, they could build the book with tie-dyed cloth we provided.
 That’s all any of us needed.
 Nothing was impossible, not even hand tie-dying individual pieces for 500+ yearbooks.
 Everyone looked to me to figure out the logistics, after all I was the art teacher.